elephantscale/es-training-new/deep-learning/generic/DL-LSTMs.md

 ---
 ## Vanishing Gradient Problem (again)

- *  As we train, our network becomes more and more ”hardened” to new stimulus
+ *  As we train, our network becomes more and more "hardened" to new stimulus

- *  “You can’t teach an old dog new tricks!”
+ *  "You can't teach an old dog new tricks!"

      -  It means that new input data will have little impact